-Justice Smith (Jurassic World, Detective Pikachu) and Elle Fanning (Maleficent: Mistress of Evil) lead the movie adaptation of Jennifer Niven’s novel of the same name.
-Directed by Brett Haley (The Hero) and also features Alexandra Shipp (Dark Phoenix) the movie is now streaming on Netflix.
+Justice Smith (Jurassic World, Detective Pikachu) and Elle Fanning (Maleficent) lead the movie adaptation of Jennifer Niven’s novel of the same name.
+Directed by Brett Haley (The Hero) and also featuring Alexandra Shipp (Dark Phoenix) the movie is now streaming on Netflix.

 Premise: The story of Violet Markey and Theodore Finch, who meet and change each other’s lives forever.
 As they struggle with the emotional and physical scars of their past, they come together, discovering that even the smallest places and moments can mean something.